comment 1 Comment

 2008 Beijing Olympics

-Before the Games began, all coal plants were required to install devices to decrease emissions.300,000 High-emitting vehicles were replaced by increased public transportation options, some 100 chemical plants in Beijing were shut down, and the government increased the of gasoline to discourage the use of cars.
+Before the Games began, all coal plants were required to install devices to decrease emissions.300,000 High-emitting vehicles were replaced by increased public transportation options, some 100 chemical plants in Beijing were shut down, and the government increased the price of gasoline to discourage the use of cars.
 During the Games, additional restrictions were put in place.
 Vehicles with odd numbered plates could only circulate on odd days, while even numbered plates were only allowed to circulate on even days.
 All cement, concrete, and lime plants were closed, and power and chemical plants were required to decrease emissions by 30 percent.
 This was expanded to neighbouring Tianjin, a city with the same population as New York.

 China was estimated to have invested $17.3bn to improve air quality in the capital.